dusiasi/foosha/README.md

 Code Refactoring: We conducted a thorough refactor of the codebase, restructuring it to improve readability and maintainability.

-TypeScript Migration: We migrated the codebase from JavaScript to TypeScript, leveraging TypeScript's static typing capabilities to catch errors early and enhance code quality.
+TypeScript Migration: We migrated the codebase from JavaScript to TypeScript.

 Test Implementation: We added some unit tests to the application.